Aeroseal Duct Sealing – FAQs

 Q: Can the Aeroseal air duct sealing system reduce the noise made by the return and supply grilles in my home?

 A: This noise is usually the result of two conditions.
 One is created when the ductwork is undersized and air is rushing through your air duct system.
 The other condition is caused when a limited amount of air is allowed to flow through the indoor coil of your heating and cooling system.
-Once the exact problem has been identified, Basnett Plumbing, Heating & AC can provide the best solution for noise reduction.
+Once the exact problem has been identified, Basnett Plumbing, Heating, AC & Electrical can provide the best solution for noise reduction.

 Q: Can the Aeroseal air duct sealing system reduce the amount of dust in my home?